jsutixvdatascyj5/notes/README.md

 # 2024-02-05
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, it's crucial to strive for simplicity in design and code.
 This means writing clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Always remember that code is read far more often than it is written.
 Therefore, invest time in crafting clear solutions that can be easily understood and modified by others.
 Additionally, embrace modularity and abstraction to manage complexity, and always favor readability over cleverness."

+# 2024-02-06
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that you write code not only for computers but also for humans to read, understand, and collaborate on.
+Code should be modular, well-documented, and follow established best practices and design patterns.
+Refactoring is an ongoing process; it's better to iterate towards simplicity than to prematurely optimize or create convoluted solutions."

+Also remember that debugging is twice as hard as writing the code in the first place.
+Therefore, if you write your code as clearly as possible to begin with, you'll spend far less time debugging it later.
+This encapsulates the essence of good coding practice — clarity, simplicity, and maintainability.